 Hypogonadism can occur before birth (at the fetal level), during puberty or in adulthood.
 Symptoms vary depending on the time of onset.

-Insufficient testosterone production during fetal development can compromise the proper formation of the external and / or internal genitalia (in particular the differentiation to male genitalia, compared to female genitalia).
+Insufficient testosterone production during fetal development can compromise the proper formation of the external and internal genitalia (in particular, the differentiation of male genitalia compared to female genitalia).
 Depending on when hypogonadism originates and based on testosterone levels, a genetically male baby can be born with:

 Underdeveloped male genitalia

-Ambiguous genitals: genitals that are neither clearly male nor female
+Ambiguous genitals: genitals that are neither male nor female